India crumble in Mumbai as New Zealand seal historic Test series sweep

 “Being able to adapt to each ground, different guys have stood up at different times.”

-The visitors’ top-order batter Will Young, who played at the one-down position in the absence of injured former captain Kane Williamson, was named player of the series for his 244 runs in the three Tests.
+The visitors’ top-order batter, Will Young, who played at the one-down position in the absence of injured former captain Kane Williamson, was named player of the series for his 244 runs in the three Tests.